cyfdecyf/cow/README.md

 # COW (Climb Over the Wall) proxy  #

-COW is a proxy that tries to **automatically identify blocked web sites and use a parent proxy when visiting those sites**.
+COW is a HTTP proxy that tries to **automatically identify blocked web sites and use a parent proxy when visiting those sites**.
+For non-blocked sites, COW will use direct access.
+COW can also generate PAC file to tell the client use direct access for non-blocked sites.

 # Features #